xieweiAlex/English_Learning/words/2023/words-September.md

+may cause your gums to recede.
+Gum disease causes a space or gap between your teeth and gums, where tartar and plaque can become trapped.
+During these cleanings, your mouth is considered in quadrants.

 He peppered his speech with jokes.
 He was wounded in both legs and severely peppered with shrapnel.
 It's like clockwork.